Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

 **Visual Sutdio Code** (Windows, MacOS):

 Open the folder, at the bottom-right, select **Yes** and **Restore**.
 This restores the packages (e.g. Autodesk.Forge) and creates the launch.json file.
 See *Tips & Tricks* for .NET Core on MacOS.

+**Important**: For Visual Code (Windows or MacOS) open only the `/web/` folder.
+This IDE doesn't recognize the Inventor & Revit plugins, so opening the entire solution may fail.

 ![](readme/visual_code_restore.png)